Have you read Peter Drucker’s The Effective Executive, by any chance?

 Drucker admonishes that effectiveness “has to be learned.”
 That is, no one is naturally gifted at being effective.

-A famous quote from Drucker is: “Efficiency is doing things right.
+“Efficiency is doing things right.
 Effectiveness is doing the right things.”

-We have to learn.
+So we have to learn.
 But from whom?

 And who, specifically, should lawyers learn from?